russellkelly/SR_Demo_Repo/README.md

 sr_demo.py
 -----------
           This is the main script that is a multiprocess python program.
 One process runs a Flask application to render the WebUI for interacting with the controller.
 Another process continually gets the SID's from the domain, and announces/removes routes upon any input from user via Web UI, or automatically on any topology change.
 File itself is extensively commented.

 index.html
 -----------
           This is the html file that builds the webpage.

 images
 -------
-          Holds the digrams for the original demo.
+          Holds the diagrams for the original demo.
 Can replace these if required.
-          Note: best to amend the index.html file if you dont want these included
+          Note: best to amend the index.html file if you don't want these included

 monitor_interface.py
 --------------------
           Monitor Interfaces Command for Arista Devices.
 Used in this demo to visulize trafficbeing engineered troughout the domain.

           This script continually monitors interfaces in one, or more Arista devices.

           I created this program to allow one or a number of switches to be monitored at once, running on-box or off, and monitoring multiple specifically defined interfaces or all of them, and the ability to define variables like packet count, min packet rate to show etc.

           See the help below: